i5hi/satoshipay/README.md

 ### configure

-> Configure resources to serve specific client
+> Configure infrastructure and applications according to client specifications

 - SSH  into satoshipay server and run satoshipay/configure/config.sh